Sample Developmental Edit: Before And After Examples

 Character choice: Sarah chooses confrontation over compliance.

-Reversal: The client information flips the power dynamic.
+Reversal: The client detail flips the power dynamic.

-Exit: Sarah leaves with the upper hand, but the war is not over.
+Exit: Sarah leaves with the upper hand, but the fight is not over.

 Pacing techniques